openimsdk/openkf/CONTRIBUTING.md

 #### Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
-If you find a security issue of OpenFY, please do not discuss it in public and even do not open a public issue.
+If you find a security issue of OpenKF, please do not discuss it in public and even do not open a public issue.

 Instead we encourage you to send us a private email to {email} to report this.

 #### Reporting general issues

-To be honest, we regard every user of OpenFYas a very kind contributor.
-After experiencing OpenFY, you may have some feedback for the project.
-Then feel free to open an issue via [NEW ISSUE](https://github.com/OpenIMSDK/OpenFY/issues/new/choose).
+To be honest, we regard every user of OpenKFas a very kind contributor.
+After experiencing OpenKF, you may have some feedback for the project.
+Then feel free to open an issue via [NEW ISSUE](https://github.com/OpenIMSDK/OpenKF/issues/new/choose).

-Since we collaborate project OpenFY in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
+Since we collaborate project OpenKF in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

-To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](https://github.com/OpenIMSDK/OpenFY/tree/main/.github/ISSUE_TEMPLATE) for issue reporters.
+To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](https://github.com/OpenIMSDK/OpenKF/tree/main/.github/ISSUE_TEMPLATE) for issue reporters.
 You can find three kinds of issue templates there: question, bug report and feature request.
 Please **BE SURE** to follow the instructions to fill fields in template.

 **There are a lot of cases when you could open an issue:**

 + bug report
 + feature request
-+ OpenFY performance issues
++ OpenKF performance issues
 + feature proposal
 + feature design
 + help wanted
 + doc incomplete
 + test improvement
-+ any questions on OpenFY project
++ any questions on OpenKF project
 + and so on

-Also, we must be reminded when submitting a new question about OpenFY, please remember to remove the sensitive data from your post.
+Also, we must be reminded when submitting a new question about OpenKF, please remember to remove the sensitive data from your post.
 Sensitive data could be password, secret key, network locations, private business data and so on.

 > **Note**
 > We have requirements for **Commits**,  **PR**,  **Docs**, and good standards help us collaborate better and understand what you're doing.

 #### Commit Rules

-Actually in OpenFY, we take two rules serious when committing:
+Actually in OpenKF, we take two rules serious when committing:

 **🥇 Commit Message:**